 After your agent signs in and welcomes buyers to your home, they typically will have some time to wander around on their own.
 Even though you won’t be there, you can still draw visitors’ attention to features in your home that you’d like to highlight.

-Prior to the open house, post (friendly, aesthetically pleasing) signs around the house with calls to action such as, “look down, new hardwood floors,” or “gas fireplace, push this button.”
+Prior to the showing or open house, post (friendly, aesthetically pleasing) signs around the house with calls to action such as, “look down, new hardwood floors,” or “gas fireplace, push this button.”
 Buyers will likely appreciate the help, and that they’re working with a conscientious seller.

-What to Do During and After the Open House
+What to Do During and After Showings

-Once you’ve done everything you can to make your house look and feel amazing to buyers — and your agent is on site to assume their hosting duties — the time during your open house is yours to enjoy.
+Once you’ve done everything you can to make your house look and feel amazing to buyers — and your agent is on site to assume their hosting duties — the time during your showings is yours to enjoy.
 Go to the park, get a three-course lunch, do whatever you like as long as you’re free to take calls.